Designing Business Simulation Games for Global Good

 A study carried out in 2007 by Nick Yee and Jeremy Bailenson at Stanford University’s Virtual Human Interaction Lab, went further to demonstrate how people’s behavior in virtual gaming environments influences their behavior in real life.
 Known as The Proteus Effect, this phenomenon has therapeutic applications in behavioral modification, phobia desensitization, and personal empowerment.

 Clearly, for our plan to work, we needed to utilize the Proteus Effect by creating games that will entertain and inspire future players to start successful real-life businesses.
 The best game genre for this, in our opinion, would be Simulation Games.

 With this in mind, we set out to create a business simulation series called Business Heroes.
 A series of business simulation video games designed to stir up entrepreneurship in players by immersing them in a world with plenty of business mechanics to explore.
 The series will entertain and expose players to practical business management principles that will ultimately empower them to be actual “business heroes.”

 The first Business Heroes simulation game to be released is a food truck business.
 Business Heroes: Food Truck Simulation is a single & multiplayer, turn-based, food truck simulation game designed to provide players with the knowledge, experience, and confidence required to start a real-world business.
-We scheduled the test phase for early access release on Steam in Q3 2022 and launch on mobile platforms after that.

 The game’s goal is for players to start and grow a successful food truck business and fulfill their dreams.
 Players must make business decisions based on weather and economic conditions, customer preference, unexpected occurrences, and stock cost/availability.
 All the while, players receive valuable business lessons from the detailed small business guide embedded in the game and delivered by Master Lee, the in-game business mentor.